Mihai Ralea: Conformist Marxism

-In a 1945 interview with writer Ion Biberi, Ralea explained himself as a Marxist humanist, influenced by André Malraux and by unspecified "recent Russian doctrinaires".
+Among Ralea's critics, Georgescu dismissed his "peasantism" as an "erroneous tactic"—Ralea was a "man of the industrial metropolises", whose affiliation to Poporanism was non-defining.
+In a 1945 interview with Biberi, Ralea explained himself as a Marxist humanist, influenced by André Malraux and by unspecified "recent Russian doctrinaires".
 Expanding on his earlier stances, he understood the socialist mode of production as both desirable and inevitable, to be received with "enthusiasm" by the masses: "[it] provides practically infinite production opportunities, because it excludes personal gain and is no longer dominated by the game of markets, of supply and demand."
 He conceived of a socialism wherein "man, integrated with communal life, shall have full liberty in his actions".
 However, according to political scientist Ioan Stanomir, Ralea's discourse is to be read as a "celebration of slavery".

-The transformation was accelerated during Ralea's last 15 years of life.
+The transformation was accelerated during the last 15 years of Ralea's life.
 Around 1950, Ralea was studying Marxist aesthetics and Marxist literary criticism, advising young literati, and his colleague Vianu, to do the same.
 Ralea was also going back on his cosmopolitanism, seeing it as an obstacle to the proper understanding of Romanian society.
 His teaching aid for social psychology was similarly adjusted, introducing chapters on "class psychology", though, as Zavarache argues, these modifications were "surprisingly kept to a minimum".
 Especially in his reedited Scrieri din trecut, Ralea sought to reconcile Ibrăileanu's social Darwinism with the official readings of Marxism, as well as with Michurinism and Pavlovianism.

 Shaped by political command, Caracterul antiștiințific și antiuman excoriated American psychologists as tools of the capitalist regime, claiming that capitalism cultivated "force", "triviality", and "sexual debauchery"; Ralea also stated his outrage at the absence of socialized health care in the United States, even though he privately explained that American workers led "satisfactory" lives.
 To his peers, Ralea complained that "the adoption of a Marxist canon was stifling his ability to interpret", and therefore prevented him from "elaborating valuable papers."
 He "doubtlessly never imagined that there would be such excess and distortion", and tried to persuade communist censors not to exaggerate his works' anti-Americanism.
+Slama-Cazacu notes that his public adaptation to communist science was not confirmed in the private sphere.
+Ralea, a man of "political lucidity", confessed to her his disillusionment with socialism as a corruption of values—once telling her that "there's no other way left but to flee, to commit suicide, or to adapt oneself."